 3. Poor performance / no pride of ownership

-Good leaders should do regularly scheduled performance reviews for a number of reasons that include communicating expectations, nip problems in the bud, nurturing rapport and maintaining a record of employee engagement.
-If you see performance reviews continuing to dwindle, they might be an indicator that quiet quitting is the cause.
+Good leaders should do regularly scheduled performance reviews for several reasons, including communicating expectations, nipping problems in the bud, nurturing rapport and maintaining a record of employee engagement.
+If you see performance reviews continuing to dwindle, they might indicate that quiet quitting is the cause.

 4. Decreased or withdrawn communication